HansLarsen/cura-novnc/README.md

 This is super similar to my [prusaslicer-novnc](https://github.com/helfrichmichael/prusaslicer-novnc) container and basically just adapts that for using Cura via VNC.

-Please note: This is a work-in-progress and the Docker image is larger than I'd like it to be.
-More updates to come soon.
-Specifically the image is using the extracted AppImage version which results in extra copies of dependencies that might already exist.

 ## How to use

 **In unraid**